 - some people may be able to get away with legumes such as lentils.
 Others may not.

-- I recommend ditching the coffee.
+- I recommend ditching the coffee temporarily.
 Drink green or herbal teas, like Pau d’Arco, instead.

 - Use apple cider vinegar daily in water: 1 tsp to an ounce or so before meals.